monotone-studio/monotone/README.md

 Disabling WAL allows us to get maximum out of the storage performance and not get bound by IO.
 Write is in-memory with eventual persistency per partition.
 Partitions are compressed and flushed ASAP by background workers.

-The expected compression rate is more than `25x`, and write performance is more than `1 billion` metrics per second.
+The expected compression rate is more than `25x`, and write performance is more than `1 billion` metrics per second for a single thread writer.

 ```
 monotone bench -n -s 1000